Cuba prepares evacuations as strengthening TS Ian nears

 Cuba state media outlet Granma said authorities would begin evacuating people from vulnerable areas early Monday in the far-western province of Pinar del Rio.
 Classes there have been suspended.

-At 11 p.m.
-EDT on Sunday, Ian was moving northwest at 13 mph (20 kph), about 140 miles (225 kilometers) south of Grand Cayman, according to the center.
-It had maximum sustained winds of 65 mph (100 kph).
+At 2 a.m.
+EDT on Monday, Ian was moving northwest at 13 mph (20 kph), about 115 miles (185 kilometers) south southwest of Grand Cayman, according to the center.
+It had maximum sustained winds of 70 mph (110 kph).

 Meanwhile, residents in Florida were keeping a cautious eye on Ian as it rumbled ominously through the Caribbean on a path toward the state.